s14321k/Interview-Qusions-markdowns/JavaBasic.md

 </div>

 ![img_11.png](img_11.png)
-- String is immutable whereas StringBuffer and StringBuilder are mutable classes.
+- String is immutable whereas StringBuffer(Thread safe, syncronized, java1.0, slower) and StringBuilder(Opposite to StrngBuffer, java1.5) are mutable classes.
 - StringBuffer is thread-safe and synchronized whereas StringBuilder is not.
 That’s why StringBuilder is faster than StringBuffer.
 - String concatenation operator (+) internally uses StringBuffer or StringBuilder class.
 - For String manipulations in a non-multi threaded environment, we should use StringBuilder else use StringBuffer class.

 ## 35. Why string is immutable in java
-### In the String constant pool, a String object is likely to have one or many references.
-If several references point to the same String without even knowing it, it would be bad if one of the references modified that String value.
-That's why String objects are immutable.
+- In the String constant pool, a String object is likely to have one or many references.
+- If several references point to the same String without even knowing it, it would be bad if one of the references modified that String value.
+- That's why String objects are immutable.